kennyromanov/paris-cli/README.md

 # Paris CLI

-A tiny command-line utility for serving remote components powered by [Paris](https://www.npmjs.com/package/@kennyromanov/paris).
+A tiny command-line utility for previewing your remote components powered by [Paris](https://www.npmjs.com/package/@kennyromanov/paris).
 It ships with a Vite setup and sensible defaults so you can federate and preview components locally in seconds.

 ### Here's a simple example: